-March CE Primary takes a whole school approach to online safety.
+The March CE Primary School takes a whole school approach to online safety.
 In addition to the overarching online safety policy, online safety is reflected in all relevant policies and across the curriculum.

-March CE Primary uses a wide range of technology.
-This includes computers, laptops, tablets, Chromebooks, the internet, our learning platforms, intranet, email systems, messaging systems and other digital devices and systems.
+The March CE Primary School uses a wide range of technology.
+This includes computers, laptops, tablets, Chromebooks, the internet, our learning platform, intranet, email systems, messaging systems and other digital devices and systems.
 All school owned devices and systems will be used in accordance with our acceptable use policies and with school's appropriate safety and security measures in place.
-All devices owned by staff, pupils and visitors will also be used in accordance with our acceptable use policies and the appropriate safety and security measures , these have two factor identification for logging in.
+All devices owned by staff, pupils and visitors will also be used in accordance with our acceptable use policies and the appropriate safety and security measures.

-March CE Primary recognises the specific risks that can be posed by mobile technology, including mobile phones and cameras.
-In accordance with KCSIE 2023 and EYFS 2021 March CE Primary has appropriate policies in place that are shared and understood by all members of the community.
+The March CE Primary School recognises the specific risks that can be posed by mobile technology, including mobile phones and cameras.
+In accordance with KCSIE 2024 and EYFS 2024 The March CE Primary School has appropriate policies in place that are shared and understood by all members of the community.

-To safeguard our pupils and provide a safe learning environment for all, March CE Primary ensures it meets the DfE standards for filtering and monitoring (March 2023) and cyber security (March 2023) are fully met.
+To safeguard our pupils and provide a safe learning environment for all, The March CE Primary School will ensure it meets the DfE standards for filtering and monitoring (March 2023) and cyber security (March 2023).
 As part of our work to meet these standards we will:

-- consider the number of and age range of our children, those who are potentially at greater risk of harm and how often they access the IT system along with the proportionality of costs versus safeguarding risks - be informed in part, by the risk assessment required by the Prevent Duty - ensure the leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified

-- supervise pupils' use of the internet, according to their age and ability - direct pupils to use age-appropriate online resources and tools - review our systems, at least annually.
+- consider the number of and age range of our children, those who are potentially at greater risk of harm and how often they access the IT system along with the proportionality of costs versus safeguarding risks - be informed in part, by the risk assessment required by the Prevent Duty - ensure the leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified - supervise pupils' use of the internet, according to their age and ability - direct pupils to use age-appropriate online resources and tools - review our systems, at least annually.